Ashwinreddy611/GameChat/README.md

 #### **Site Owner Goals:**
 a) As the site owner I should have full admin capabitlites being able to monitor and update anything I would like to on the webiste.
 This includes users, games posted and genres of games on the website.
 > i.
 As the site owner with the account 'ashwin-test' I have full admin capabilities, I can delete and edit any posts whilst still bein able to upload myself.

+#### Responsive design
+* The site has been tested on all devices, using the chrome developer tools.
+The site is formatted in a very aesthetically pleasing manner whilst maintaining functionality.

+#### Known Bugs
+* Currently the only known bug I am aware of is in the design the cards when you resize the desktop view to being quite narrow.
+This at the point before mobile view and at this screen size the cards look quite stretched out.
 ### Deployment
 #### Heroku Deployment
 * Before connecting to Heroku the app needed a procfile, requirements.txt and an env.py file that had the following variables: